Holacracy® Basics: Understanding Policies

 Technically speaking, policies grant or limit access to something already controlled by a role/circle (i.e. a domain).
 Since domains give exclusive control, policies are needed to further refine who and/or how someone may impact a domain.
 So, in essence, a policy is a constraint you must honor when acting.

 Domains and policies always go together.
 Always.
 So, to really understand policies, first you need to understand domains — what they are and how they work (read this post on domains if you haven’t already).

 So, a useful way to think about policies is to start by thinking about what your role/circle controls.
 You can’t govern what you don’t control.
-For instance, if you want a policy around what roles are authorized to add pages to the website, your first question should be “Does my role control the website?”
+Example: You want to limit what roles can change the website, your first question should be, “Does my role control the website?”

 What Policies Can Do

 - Give access to a domain or something otherwise exclusively controlled by the circle.
 This includes specifying conditions that need to be followed to access the domain. (e.g., “Everybody can post to the Facebook company account as long as they sign with their own name”).

 - Limit access to something owned by the circle or role.
 It can go from simply specifying a certain way of using an asset (e.g., “Every role creating a company account with a third-party service must use a strong password with at least 8 characters”).

 - Define a specific process for doing something within the circle (e.g., “All projects must be tracked in GlassFrog”).

 - Or, down right forbidding an activity (e.g. “No role other than Finance is authorized to share the company’s financial data.”)